DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/idle animations/idle tree construction.md

 Bethesda's engine performs sorted insertions on idles.
 The algorithm is as follows:

 * Let *CurrentIdle* be the idle to insert.
 * Search the destination list for *CurrentIdle*'s previous sibling.
-If found, insert *CurrentIdle* after it; else, append *CurrentIdle* to the end of the list.
+If it *has* a desired previous sibling, and if that sibling is in the destination list, then insert *CurrentIdle* after it; else, append *CurrentIdle* to the end of the list.
 * Loop indefinitely:
   * Let *NextIndex* be -1.
 Let *NextIdle* be null.
   * Search the parent's child list for *CurrentIdle*, and for an idle that identifies *CurrentIdle* as its previous sibling.
 Store the index of both idles as *CurrentIndex* and *NextIndex*, respectively, and set *NextIdle* to the latter idle.